top of page

 Our Mission

-The mission of the Medical Reserve Corps of Southern Arizona (MRCSA) is to improve the health and safety of communities across Pima County and Southern Arizona by organizing and utilizing medical, public health, and non-medical volunteers.
+The mission of the Medical Reserve Corps of Southern Arizona (MRCSA) is to assist in organizing public health and healthcare volunteers and other resources across Southern Arizona to improve community level preparedness and augment community level emergency response, recovery and resilience.

 About MRCSA //